YukunJ/Turtle/README.md

 3. Each **Poller** is associated with exactly one **Looper**.
 It does nothing but epoll, and returns a collection of event-ready connections back to the **Looper**.
 4. The **Looper** is the main brain of the system.
 It registers new client connection into the **Poller**, and upon the **Poller** returns back event-ready connections, it fetches their callback functions and execute them.
 5. The **ThreadPool** manages how many **Looper**s are there in the system to avoid over-subscription.
+6. Optionally there exists a **Cache** layer with tunable storage size parameters.

 ### Docker